sarathlal/sarathlal.github.io/about.md

 I’m Sarathlal N, a developer from Kerala, India, with a passion for solving problems.
 With over 10 years of experience, I enjoy creating better solutions and currently work as a Technical Lead at [Themehigh](https://www.themehigh.com){:target="_blank" rel="noopener"}.

-### Why I Love What I Do

-I consider myself an average programmer, but I excel at quickly finding answers through searches and have recently mastered using AI tools.
-The dopamine rush I get from solving problems using a computer and the internet keeps me passionate about this field.

 ### My Strengths

 - WordPress Theme Development